- What is a CDP and why do you need one?

 The case for a CDP in a cookie-less world

-With third-party cookies set to be phased out by the end of 2022, the case for investing in a CDP couldn’t be stronger.
-Not only do customer data platforms capture and store first-party cookies (cookies that are owned, stored, and dropped by the website domain that the user visits), but they also link every interaction with other channels belonging to the website including CRM, social media, e-commerce platforms, and apps.
+With third-party cookies set to be phased out, the case for investing in a CDP couldn’t be stronger.
+Not only do customer data platforms capture and store first-party cookies (cookies that are owned, stored and dropped by the website domain that the user visits), but they also link every interaction with other channels belonging to the website including CRM (Customer Relationship Management), social media, ecommerce platforms, and apps.

-The CDP acts a central repository for the marketing stack and by gathering omnichannel data, and by merging email addresses, telephone numbers, and other personal information, it improves the accuracy of individual profiles.
+The CDP acts as a central repository for the martech stack by gathering omnichannel data, and by merging email addresses, telephone numbers, and other personal information, it improves the accuracy of individual customer profiles.

 Rules and algorithms then come into play to determine which information belongs in which profile.
 The CDP cleans and deduplicates this data, mapping it into single fields to make it consistent.

-As the customer has willingly shared this data, concerns about “creepy” tracking are eliminated, making it much more likely for the customer to engage with your brand, build trust, and ultimately, build loyalty.
+As the customer has willingly shared this data, concerns about “creepy” tracking are eliminated, making it much more likely for the customer to engage with your brand, build trust, and ultimately, boost conversion rates, loyalty, and retention.